History of self-driving cars: 2014

+2015

 In February 2015, the UK Government announced it would oversee public trials of the LUTZ Pathfinder driverless pod in Milton Keynes.

 In March 2015, Tesla Motors announced that it will introduce its Autopilot technology by mid-2015 through a software update for the cars equipped with the systems that allow autonomous driving.
-Some industry experts have raised questions about the legal status of autonomous driving in the U.S. and whether Model S owner would violate current state regulations when using the autopilot function.
+Some industry experts have raised questions about the legal status of autonomous driving in the US and whether a Model S owner would violate current state regulations when using the autopilot function.
 The few states that have passed laws allowing autonomous cars on the road limit their use for testing purposes, not the use by the general public.
 Also, there are questions about the liability of autonomous cars in case there is a mistake.
-A Tesla spokesman said there is:
+A Tesla spokesman said there is no conflict with current regulations.

-nothing in our autopilot system that conflicts with current regulations.
-We are not getting rid of the pilot.
-This is about releasing the driver from tedious tasks so they can focus and provide better input.

 Google's director of self-driving cars at the company said he does not think there is a regulatory block as far as the self-driving vehicle met crash-test and other safety standards.
 A spokesman for the National Highway Traffic Safety Administration (NHTSA) said that "any autonomous vehicle would need to meet applicable federal motor vehicle safety standards" and the NHTSA "will have the appropriate policies and regulations in place to ensure the safety of this type of vehicles."

 The Volvo S60 Drive Me autonomous test vehicle is considered Level 3 autonomous driving.